 Santiago Atitlan, on the other hand, has a rich history and a bustling market.
 You can explore the town’s cobblestone streets and visit its many churches and museums.
 The market is a great place to buy fresh produce, handicrafts, and other goods.
 It’s also home to the famous “Maximon,” a deity who represents a blend of Mayan and Catholic beliefs.

 Of course, there are many other indigenous villages around the lake, each with its own unique character and attractions.
-Some are only accessible by boat, which adds to their sense of isolation and adventure.
+Some are only accessible by boat, which makes them feel more off-the-grid.

-It’s important to note that while the indigenous villages of Lake Atitlan are certainly a tourist destination, they are also home to real people with real lives.
-We should all be respectful of local culture and traditions, and avoid treating the communities as a mere spectacle or photo opportunity.
+I think it’s important to note that while the indigenous villages of Lake Atitlán are certainly a tourist destination, they are also home to real people with real lives.
+We should be respectful of local culture and traditions, and avoid treating the communities as a spectacle or photo opportunity.
 Supporting local businesses and buying authentic handmade crafts is a great way to contribute positively to these communities.

-It depends on which village in particular you’d want to make your base.
+It depends on which village you’d want to make your base.
 They each have their distinct appeal and the options are endless.

 If you’d like a detailed itinerary to help plan the rest of your trip to Guatemala check out this blog post, Exploring the best of Guatemala.